raykao/source_control_workshop/labs/03_modifying_adding_commiting_pushing_changes.md

-# Modifying and Adding files
+# Modifying, Adding, Committing and Pushing Changes

 The whole point to source control is to create and contribute changes to a project.
 Here we'll make some trivial changes to our project and commit them to histroy.